DukeRobotics/robosub-ros/onboard/catkin_ws/src/cv/README.md

 `DetectionVisualizer` provides functions to draw bounding boxes and their labels onto images.
 It is used by DepthAI files when publishing visualized detections.

 `ImageTools` provides functions to convert between OpenCV, ROS Image, and ROS CompressedImage formats.
-All scripts in this package use `ImageTools` to perform converstions between these types. `cv_bridge` is not used by any file or class in this package other than `ImageTools` itself.
+All scripts in this package use `ImageTools` to perform conversions between these types. `cv_bridge` is not used by any file or class in this package other than `ImageTools` itself.